 This recipe only utilizes one version of tomato and adds cucumber and red onion for a little extra crunch and kick.
 Make this salad a day before you plan on serving it to let the flavors blend together.
 The bread will soak up the dressing and it will be oh-so-good.

-3/4 pound day-old crusty peasant-style whole-grain bread, cut into 1-inch cubes (about 6 cups)
+1 day-old crusty peasant-style whole-grain baguette, cut into 1-inch cubes (about 6 cups)

 2 large or 4 medium-sized tomatoes (about 1 pound), trimmed and each cut into wedges